Oka

 About Oka

-Oka Nature Reserve protects 55,744 hectares of broadleaf forests and Oka River floodplain in Ryazan Oblast, central Russia.
-Established in 1935, the reserve is best known for its successful captive breeding and reintroduction programs for European bison, Russian crane, and other endangered species, making it one of Russia most important centers for applied conservation biology.
+Oka Nature Reserve protects 55,722 hectares of broadleaf forests and Oka River floodplain in Ryazan Oblast, central Russia.
+[1] Established in 1935, the reserve is best known for its captive breeding and reintroduction programs for European bison and Siberian crane, making it one of Russia's most important centres for applied conservation biology.
+Designated a UNESCO Man and Biosphere Reserve in 1978, the reserve also received Ramsar wetland designation in 1994 for the floodplains of the Pra and Oka rivers.
+[1]

 Wildlife Ecosystems

-European bison bred at the reserve nursery have been released into wild populations across Russia.
-The reserve crane rearing center raises several crane species for reintroduction.
-Wild fauna includes moose, wild boar, beaver, fox, and over 230 bird species.
-The Oka River floodplain supports diverse fish and waterfowl.
+European bison bred at the reserve's nursery have been released into wild populations across Russia.
+[1] The reserve's Crane Breeding Centre raises Siberian cranes for reintroduction into wild populations, with the programme running for over 30 years.
+[2] Wild fauna includes moose, wild boar, beaver, fox, and 266 bird species.
+[1] The Oka River floodplain supports diverse fish and waterfowl.
 The intact river ecosystem demonstrates natural floodplain dynamics.

 Flora Ecosystems